UvA-FNWI/LaTeX/_posts/0000-01-02-helloworld.md

 Resources
 ---------

-This website is only learning LaTeX through exercises, it is <u>not</u> a reference for LaTeX.
+This website is only indended to teach LaTeX through exercises, it is <u>not</u> a reference for LaTeX.
 Please consult:

 [LaTeX Wikibooks](https://en.wikibooks.org/wiki/LaTeX)